🌐 هل تريد النسخة العربية؟ اضغط هنا للتبديل

 Source of content — online material & videos, not scientifically proven: The information presented on this website is sourced from publicly available online content and videos by Dr. Diaa Al-Awadi.
 This system has not been subject to peer-reviewed scientific studies or approved clinical research, and there is no verified scientific evidence confirming its effectiveness or safety for all individuals.

-Never stop your medications: No one should stop prescribed medications or adjust dosages based on this website or the Tayyebat system.
+Never stop your medications: No one should stop prescribed medications or adjust dosages based on this website or the Tayyebat Diet.
 Stopping medications without medical supervision may be life-threatening.

 Always follow your doctor's orders: Your doctor's instructions take precedence over any dietary program or lifestyle system.
 Your physician is your first and final authority on all health matters.

-A system for healthy individuals: The Tayyebat system is fundamentally a natural dietary program based on unprocessed, organic foods, suited to healthy individuals wishing to improve their lifestyle.
+A system for healthy individuals: The Tayyebat Diet is fundamentally a natural dietary program based on unprocessed, organic foods, suited to healthy individuals wishing to improve their lifestyle.

 Chronic conditions require medical clearance: If you have diabetes, heart disease, kidney disease, or any other health condition, do not change your diet without consulting your supervising physician first.